 Retailers are taking the spread of coronavirus day by day, but they are in a critical position: supplying the public with much-needed everyday items.
 Walmart, known for its response to Hurricane Katrina, has pledged to remain open as long as possible.
 The retail giant wants the ability to provide necessary materials to those who need them like antibacterial soap, food, water, disinfectants, among other items.

 Target released a statement informing customers it would be increasing the inventory of priority products (disinfectant, hand soap, toilet paper, etc.) and cleaning times to every 30 minutes in accordance with CDC recommendations.

-Several retailers including Nike, Lululemon, and Aritzia are closing stores due to coronavirus, but their e-commerce sites are still running.
+Several retailers, including Nike, Lululemon, and Aritzia, have closed stores due to the coronavirus, but their e-commerce sites are still running.

 Read more here:

 If you think you’re showing symptoms of coronavirus, which include fever, shortness of breath, and cough, call your doctor before going to get tested.
 If you’re anxious about the virus’s spread in your community, visit the CDC or NHS 111 in the UK for up-to-date information and resources, or seek out mental health support.
 You can find all Bustle’s coverage of coronavirus here, and UK-specific updates on coronavirus here.